jxnblk/blog/src/pages/blog/design-graph.md

 ### *Where should we put this?*

 Although people love to organize things, we're really terrible at doing so in a way that makes sense to others.
-The Design Graph doesn't try to solve this completely, but it provides guidance for where certain aspects of your UI design should live.
+The Design Graph doesn't try to completely solve this, but it provides guidance for where certain aspects of your UI design should live.
 For example, raw color values belong in the `colors` *scale*, and variations of your button styles belong in the `buttons` *variants*.

 ### *How do we use this?*